 13 Nostalgic Facts About American Graffiti

 Before he made Star Wars, then ruined Star Wars, then saved Star Wars by selling it to Disney, George Lucas made another iconic film that has served as a cultural touchstone.
-American Graffiti, released on August 1, 1973, was a nostalgic, semi-autobiographical look at the American teenager circa 1962, before "the sixties" kicked in and changed everything.
-American Graffiti was a massive hit, earning $55 million in 1973 and another $63 million when it was re-released in 1978—a total of some $500 million at today's ticket prices.
+American Graffiti, released 45 years ago today, was a nostalgic, semi-autobiographical look at the American teenager circa 1962, before "the sixties" kicked in and changed everything.
+The film was a massive hit, earning $55 million in 1973 and another $63 million when it was re-released in 1978—a total of some $500 million at today's ticket prices.
 Let's get nostalgic for nostalgia and look in-depth at the making of American Graffiti.

 1. GEORGE LUCAS MADE THE MOVIE PARTIALLY OUT OF SPITE.

 The young director's previous film and first feature, the futuristic sci-fi drama THX-1138, had been a disappointment both critically and commercially.
 Lucas' wife, Marcia—as well as friend Francis Ford Coppola—urged him to make something more relatable.
 "Don't be so weird," Lucas recalled Coppola telling him.
 "Try to do something that's human ...
 Everyone thinks you're a cold fish, but you can be a warm and funny guy, make a warm and funny movie."

 Marcia said, "I reminded George that I warned him [THX] hadn't involved the audience emotionally.
 He always said, 'Emotionally involving the audience is easy.
 Anybody can do it blindfolded, get a little kitten and have some guy wring its neck ...'
 So finally, George said to me, 'I'm gonna show you how easy it is.
 I'll make a film that emotionally involves the audience.'"
 He showed her!